btilly/personal/mind-body/breath.md

 Many breathing techniques,
 create strong mind-body connections.

-Your hands just helped you visualize.
+Your hands helped you visualize.
-Your counting was to get the rhythm.
+Your counting gave the rhythm.
-The breath was what mattered.
+The breath alone mattered.

 Standing on stage,
 before you open your mouth,
 take a 1-2-3 breath.

 If you're overwhelmed by anxiety,
-pause and take a 1-2-3 breath.
+pause for a 1-2-3 breath.
-You can do it quite quickly.
+You can do this quite quickly.

-This centering breath makes you calm.
+Take this centering breath.
-Which makes your presentation easier to give,
+It makes you calm on stage.
-and makes you appear more confident.
+You will appear more confident.

-This is how one breath,
+This is how a breath,
 that you can do at any time,
-can help your presentation.
+helps you present your speech.

 -----